yochaigal/cairn/wip/2e/setting.md

 - Locations in a **Province** are divided into three categories: **The Wilds**, **The Settled Lands**, and **The Underworld**.
 - Keep in mind how many **Watches** it might take to travel to each **Detail**.

-> Look at the factions you wrote earlier.
-For each, consider which **Details** could be designated as a "home base."
-Also, consider where their **Seneschals** and minions might be.

 ### Adding Details
 1. Generate features about the central hub of the **Province** (a village, town, or city) by rolling on the [Settlement Features](#settlement-features) table.
 2. Generate features for each remaining dot by first rolling on the the [Detail Types](#detail-types) table, then on the associated table.